 “Successful leaders lead by example.
 Being your whole self both in and out of work is important.
 I see a lot of leaders, particularly at a CEO level, who create a different persona in the workplace; however, employees know when you’re not being authentic and this can lead to distrust.”

-Belinda Robinson, CEO, Universities Australia
+Belinda Robinson, former CEO, Universities Australia

 “Empathy, good communication skills, contagious enthusiasm and confidence in yourself and others.
 Self-awareness and respecting the strengths and weaknesses of others is also important.”

 Chris Beer, Founder, CEO and Managing Director, George and Matilda Eyecare

 “I believe there are a few attributes: Be a great listener; Create a big ambition; Align everyone to the ambition; Execute relentlessly to the ambition; and Make the ambition simple.”

 “There are a few indispensable qualities to being a great leader.
 These include humility, vulnerability, curiosity, resilience, and being present.
 Being present and curious are two that deserve a deeper dive, because these qualities recognise that any company’s success is always down to its people.
 Encouraging a workplace culture which is dynamic, innovative and creative is hugely important, not only in motivating a team, but creating an environment for strong minds to thrive.”